olszewskip/ArXiv_Classifier/README.md

 Preprocess data for deep learning | [keras_preprocessing.ipynb](https://github.com/olszewskip/ArXiv_Classifier/blob/master/keras_preprocessing.ipynb)| Text -> fixed-len sequence of ints
 Compare loss-functions/batch-sizes/optimizers and pretrain word-embeddings | [keras_GlobalAvg_GridSearch.ipynb](https://github.com/olszewskip/ArXiv_Classifier/blob/master/keras_GlobalAvg_GridSearch.ipynb) | Simple net reproduces the 80% on validation; custom loss functions are helpful
 Examine a couple of neural-net architectures | [keras_RNN_LSTM.ipynb](https://github.com/olszewskip/ArXiv_Classifier/blob/master/keras_RNN_LSTM.ipynb) | Neural nets generically do worse than 80%
-Get final score of neural-nets on test-data | [keras_evaluate.ipynb](https://github.com/olszewskip/ArXiv_Classifier/blob/master/keras_evaluate.ipynb) | The winner climbed to 81%, it uses GlobalAveragePooling and a custom loss function
+Get final score of neural-nets on test-data | [keras_evaluate.ipynb](https://github.com/olszewskip/ArXiv_Classifier/blob/master/keras_evaluate.ipynb) | **The winner climbed to 81% macF1**, it uses GlobalAveragePooling and a custom loss function

 Models in the last three notebooks were fit using **Colab** (link to a google-directory: [ArXiv_Classifier](https://drive.google.com/open?id=1Z-NeXJ0D4t0FB9i5yPY_KyvA8m60JeWR)).

+Final conclusion of the project is that the data makes it relatively easy to obtain more than 70~75% macro-F1, and hard to go beyond 80%.

 Beyond that, the dataset, being reasonably *big* and challenging, offers a practically endless TODO list, eg.
 * examine topics modelled with LDA